By the end of this section, you will be able to:

 In order for an organism to grow, develop, and maintain its health, cells must reproduce themselves by dividing to produce two new daughter cells, each with the full complement of DNA as found in the original cell.
 Billions of new cells are produced in an adult human every day.
 Only very few cell types in the body do not divide, including nerve cells, skeletal muscle fibers, and cardiac muscle cells.
 The division time of different cell types varies.
 Epithelial cells of the skin and gastrointestinal lining, for instance, divide very frequently to replace those that are constantly being rubbed off of the surface by friction.

 A DNA molecule is made of two strands that “complement” each other in the sense that the molecules that compose the strands fit together and bind to each other, creating a double-stranded molecule that looks much like a long, twisted ladder.
+This double helix can be constructed easily because the two strands are antiparallel, meaning the two strands run in opposite directions.
 Each side rail of the DNA ladder is composed of alternating sugar and phosphate groups (Figure 3.23).
 The two sides of the ladder are not identical, but are complementary.
 These two backbones are bonded to each other across pairs of protruding bases, each bonded pair forming one “rung,” or cross member.
 The four DNA bases are adenine (A), thymine (T), cytosine (C), and guanine (G).
 Because of their shape and charge, the two bases that compose a pair always bond together.
 Adenine always binds with thymine, and cytosine always binds with guanine.
 The particular sequence of bases along the DNA molecule determines the genetic code.
 Therefore, if the two complementary strands of DNA were pulled apart, you could infer the order of the bases in one strand from the bases in the other, complementary strand.
 For example, if one strand has a region with the sequence AGTGCCT, then the sequence of the complementary strand would be TCACGGA.

 DNA replication is the copying of DNA that occurs before cell division can take place.
 After a great deal of debate and experimentation, the general method of DNA replication was deduced in 1958 by two scientists in California, Matthew Meselson and Franklin Stahl.
 This method is illustrated in Figure 3.24 and described below.